 About Miller & Son

 MILLER & SON is a thesis film created by a group of filmmakers as part of their Master of Fine Arts degree from the American Film Institute Conservatory.
-A social realist drama and visual character piece, the film explores social acceptance, authenticity, and the desire to belong.
+An intimate drama and visual character-piece, the film looks at the dilemma between social acceptance and authenticity.

 The family auto shop of MILLER & SON is everything that Ryan has known and loved: her father, her community, her passion for cars, even her destiny to inherit the shop.
-Ryan compartmentalizes her femininity from her life at the garage, managing to find a livable compromise between her two lives.
-During the day, Ryan works at the family auto shop with her father.
-At night, she drives an hour from town to visit an LGBTQ-friendly bar.
-When someone from the community sees Ryan expressing her femininity in public, Ryan must confront her compartmentalized lives.
-The film follows Ryan's journey navigating between her internal and external personas.
+Ryan compartmentalizes her femininity from her life at the garage, managing to find a livable compromise between her daytime and nighttime worlds.
+When an unforeseen event forces her worlds to converge, Ryan must confront her conflicting identities.

-Set in present-day rural America, the film asks what we risk when we express our authentic selves, and what we gain.
-Similarly, it asks what it means to be a parent when our child’s authentic expression seems to reject the life we lead.
+The film asks what we risk when we express our authentic selves, and what we gain.
+Similarly, it asks what it means to be a parent when our child’s identity seems to reject the life we lead and provide.
 MILLER & SON is immediately relatable; everyone has a desire to belong in the world and has their own stories about masking feelings in order to fit in, move ahead, or protect themselves.
 Ultimately, MILLER & SON seeks to entertain and provide a cinematic experience that incites personal emotion and catharsis.

-MILLER & SON is important for me to make because I want to see this film.
+MILLER & SON was an important project for me to make because I wanted to see this film.
 As a genderqueer person and member of the LGBTQ community, I want to see more stories with people who identify along the transgender spectrum.
-I want to see more stories about transgender people doing what they love and being good at it.
-Ryan loves the auto shop and her skillset in mechanics is indispensable.
-I want to see more stories about transgender people living outside of the urban metropolis.
-Ryan lives in a small rural town with her dad, and she holds this sense of home and place very dear to her.
-Even more essential, I want to tell a story that moves away from the villain/victim mentality and instead seeks to understand how we are all multifaceted, complex humans.
+I want to see more stories about trans people doing what they love and being good at it.
+Ryan loves working at the auto shop with her dad, and her skillset in mechanics is indispensable.
+Even more essential, I want to see stories that move away from the villain/victim mentality and instead seek to understand how we are all multifaceted, complex humans.

 The path toward authenticity is not always linear.
 Instead, it is intricate and dimensional.
-Ryan loves the auto shop but knows that her femininity is not accepted in that space, so she compartmentalizes her transfeminine identity from her work as a mechanic.
+The garage is home to Ryan, with all of the history, nostalgia and baggage that comes with it.
+Ryan loves the auto shop but knows that her femininity is not accepted in that space, so she compartmentalizes her transfemine identity from her work as a mechanic.
 As a gender non-binary person, I also compartmentalize as a coping mechanism and am often confronted with the choice of whether to speak up or stay silent.
 I am interested in exploring this feeling of compartmentalization, and the compromises that transgender and gender non-conforming people are confronted with on a daily basis.

 I look forward to sharing MILLER & SON with you!